Skip To Main Content

 Providence Day School

-Erin Harper is the Head of Lower School, leading and managing all aspects of TK-5th grades with over 670 students.
-She has been in the classroom as an educator since 2005, joining Providence Day School in 2007 and holding her current position since 2016.
+Erin Harper is the Head of Lower School, leading and managing all aspects of TK-5th grades with over 720 students.
+She has been in the classroom as an educator since 2005, joining Providence Day in 2007 and holding her current position since 2016.

 Harper received her Bachelor of Arts in Elementary Education from Wake Forest University, where she was team captain of the women’s basketball team.
 She received her Master of Educational Leadership from Wingate University in 2014.
 Harper received her Global Educator Certificate in 2016, with travels to South Africa and Italy.
-She is also a National Association of Independent Schools Aspiring Heads Fellow, Chair of the City of Matthews Committee on Education, and has served as a Co-Chair of the Vision Committee during the reaccreditation process.
+She also completed her National Association of Independent Schools Aspiring Heads Fellowship in 2019.
+Erin serves as a member of the Christ Lutheran Children’s Center Board.
+In the past, she served as the Chair of the City of Matthews Committee on Education and the Co-Chair of Providence Day School’s Vision Committee during the reaccreditation process.
 In 2005, she was named Charlotte-Mecklenburg Schools’ New Teacher of the Year.

-At Providence Day, she has played key roles in admissions and enrollment management, collaborating to increase Lower School enrollment by more than 80 students in three years.
+At Providence Day, she has played key roles in admissions and enrollment management, collaborating to increase Lower School enrollment by more than 200 students during her time as Lower School Head.
 She has partnered with the office of Equity and Inclusion to ensure curriculum reflects the diversity of our student body and cultivates a more inclusive community.
 She has redesigned the fifth grade experience to assist with the transition to Middle School and redesigned Lower School schedules to provide common planning time for teachers and common recess time for grade levels.
-In her current role, she has drawn on her prior experience as a Head JV Girls’ Basketball Coach, fourth grade teacher, team leader, and Assistant Head of Lower School.
+In her current role, she has drawn on her prior experience as a Head JV Girls’ Basketball Coach, fourth grade teacher, fourth grade team leader, and Assistant Head of Lower School.
 She looks forward to continuing to use innovative approaches and leadership to enhance the student experience at Providence Day.

 back to top